OkoyeApps/nodejs_learnable_crashcource/README.md

 ## Usage
 On console do: `npm install` to the only dependency Start the server: `node index.js`
-This will start a server at: `localhost:3000`
+This will start a server at: `localhost:3000` or at any other chosen/preferred port
 #
 - Books endpoint: `localhost:3000/books`
 - Users endpoint: `localhost:3000/users`